 On the bottom level it is a bit dark and because the building is old, the air there has a different smell.
 I will see displays about people coming to Australia on ships.
-I can climb into the bunk beds and listen to stories about their experiences in three cabins from different eras.
-There is baby doll wrapped in a shroud being held by a mannequin in the 1830s cabin; this is not real.
-I can also watch a screen showing a video about the first nine ships to reach our southern coastline.
+I will see cabins that look just like the ones people would have slept in when they were on old ships.
+There is baby doll wrapped in a shroud being held by a mannequin; this is not real.

 The other display explores the history of Port Adelaide.
-There is a box with different smells relating to what was once stored in this building when it was a Bond Store.
-There is also a big flat screen with the noise of doors shutting and closing that I can play with.
-By clicking on a dot on the map I can see an object and read a story about Port Adelaide.
 The big wooden cross is a grave marker from the Torrens Island Quarantine Station nearby.
-The wooden screen near the model sailing boat shows Aboriginal people talking about their memories of the Port.
+The wooden screen near the model sailing boat shows Aboriginal people talking about their memories of Port Adelaide.

-On the top floor I will see displays about how South Australians enjoy the beach.
-There are activities including clowns that move (these can be noisy) and coin operated carnival games.
-I can put coins in to make them work.
+On the top floor, I will see displays about how South Australians enjoy the beach.
+There is a jetty that I can go on and lots of different things to see including bathers, fishing rods and old photos.